CiscoDevNet/DNAC-Assurance/README.md

 ```

-The client detail shows a view of the topology for the client
+The client detail shows a view of the topology for the client.
+Client is connected to "SDA-Guest" ssid, then to a 3802 AP then a 3504 WLC.

 ```buildoutcfg
 $ ./assurance.py --mac B8:27:EB:70:9F:83
 https://adam-dnac:443/dna/intent/api/v1/client-detail?timestamp=&macAddress=B8:27:EB:70:9F:83